masinde70/AI-for-HealthCare/README.md

 With 2D imaging, a single 2D image is known as a single DICOM series.
 All image series combined comprise a study of the patient, known as a DICOM study.

+For efficient algorithm training, the best practice is to pre-extract all data from DICOM headers into a dataframe.

+DICOM header has some other applications besides training models.
+It can be used to mitigate the risks of the algorithm.
+It can also be used to optimize image processing workflow.